oracle-livelabs/goldengate/ogg-json/ora-to-json/ora-to-json.md

-#  Replicate Business Objects with Oracle JSON Relational Duality Views and GoldenGate Data Streams Data Streams
+#  Replicate Business Objects with Oracle JSON Relational Duality Views and GoldenGate Data Streams

 ## Introduction

-This lab will demonstrate how to  ***Replicate Business Objects with Oracle JSON Relational Duality Views and GoldenGate Data Streams Data Streams***
+This lab will demonstrate how to  ***Replicate Business Objects with Oracle JSON Relational Duality Views and GoldenGate Data Streams***

 In this lab, we will load data in the Oracle Database schema ***JSON_USER***  of Pluggable Database ***PDB***.
 GG extract process ***EXTSRC*** will capture the changes from Oracle Database and write them to the local trail file ***et***.
 From the Distribution Service, **Data Stream** created to consume the trail file ***et***.
 The YAML document used to generate the client-side code using @asyncapi/generator.